Associate Professor, Teaching, Curriculum, and Society

-Friedman was most recently recognized as Boston College’s Teacher of the Year by the Alpha Sigma Nu Jesuit Honor Society.
+Friedman was most recently recognized as Boston College’s Teacher of the Year by the Alpha Sigma Nu Jesuit Honor Society, and received the LRSA 2018 Award from Boston College for her tireless dedication to students over the years.
 She earned bachelor’s and master’s degrees from the University of Massachusetts, a master’s degree from the University of Pennsylvania, and her doctoral degree from Boston College.
 She has co-authored three books and many articles, book chapters, and book reviews.

 Friedman’s work is held in high outside of the academy as well.
-She was recently invited to serve on the Board of Trustees and Academic Committee of St. Columbkille’s Loyola Academy.
+She serves on the Board of Trustees and Academic Committee of St. Columbkille’s Loyola Academy.

 2016 Teacher of the Year, Boston College: Alpha Sigma Nu Jesuit Honor Society